TobleroneBill/leagueOfKeyboard/Readme.md

 # HELLO COCHELLA

-this is a script that lets u use keyboard input
+this is a script that lets u use keyboard input for league of legends

 The actual programming side is pretty caveman, but i think python is just bad for detecting input.
 Tried a version previously or C++, and it had 0 input lag or anything.
 The example in question was a single keyCombo of windows+tab, so maybe not as impressive as a continuoius input detection loop, but felt far quicker (maybe because it uses less cpu idk)